 The powerful antibiotic penicillin, discovered by chance by scientist Alexander Fleming in 1928, has been prescribed by clinicians for more than 75 years.

-While its efficacy is well-documented, about 10 percent of Americans report having a penicillin allergy.
+While its efficacy is well-documented, about of Americans report having a penicillin allergy.
 For these patients who don’t want to risk an allergic reaction, doctors will typically prescribe “broad-spectrum” antibiotics as an alternative.

-In a report published in The BMJ, researchers say they have found a number of alarming issues surrounding the use of broad-spectrum antibiotics, particularly for those who report having a penicillin allergy.
+In a published in The BMJ, researchers say they have found a number of alarming issues surrounding the use of broad-spectrum antibiotics, particularly for those who report having a penicillin allergy.

 What’s more, many experts state that the vast majority of patients who report having a penicillin allergy can actually take penicillin safely.